Several things worth mentioning about the above photo:

 I made that object and took that photo shortly before the EG conference back in March.
 It took most of an evening to create, but more importantly, it took three years of research and development to get to a point where I could actually make it happen.

-The card itself is based heavily on Ian Rowland’s quasi-impossible playing card kirigami work (kirigami: a variant of origami that allows cutting as well as folding).
-I first read about Ian’s work several years back in a feature article on him in Genii Magazine.
+The card itself is based heavily on the work of Ian Rowland’s, who was in turn inspired by Angus Lavery.
+I first read about Ian’s quasi-impossible playing cards sculptures several years back in a feature article on him in Genii Magazine.
 I was immediately fascinated, and started hunting for more information about him and these things he makes.

 Essentially what Ian was doing was cutting and folding playing cards into aesthetically pleasing and apparently impossible configurations.
 For example, the photo below is of his "Equilateral Thinking" design, one of the first I saw.
 It may take a second to realise it, but the card is a folded in a way that should be impossible to achieve without cutting and re-joining it.